how to start an online retail business

 The options are immense, thus, before moving on to the building stage you need to explicitly line out what the sold product line (or lines) will be.

-Step 2: Your Own Inventory vs Dropshipping
+Step 2: Your Inventory vs Dropshipping

 Again, returning to the question of what to sell, there’s more than one scenario of how the process can be organized.